 On a recent trip to the dump, I found a boxed fake Christmas tree at Put & Take.
 Greg didn’t want to take it, as there was a note on the box telling that it had some missing parts.

 H: You see!
 I was right!
 It’s only missing some branches.
-Not a big deal! 🙂
+No big deal! 🙂

 G: Awesome, my Babes!

 G: What’s wrong?

 H: Yeah, I think it’s also missing the trunk.
 Oh well, I guess I can work with that. 😕